mikechao/tic-tac-toe-ai/docs/models-page-plan.md

 - [ ] Include a sidebar callout that prompts users to launch a match once at least one model is ready.

 ## 6. MatchControls Integration
-- [ ] Update `apps/frontend/src/components/arena/MatchControls.tsx` to consume the centralized `GeminiContext` for observing download progress without duplicating download UI.
+- [ ] Update `apps/frontend/src/components/arena/MatchControls.tsx` to consume the centralized `BuiltInAIProvider` state (via `useBuiltInAI()`) for observing download progress without duplicating download UI.
-- [ ] Ensure `MatchControls` no longer owns model discovery/download messaging; gate match start on the per-model readiness exposed by `useGeminiContext()` so both selected models report `Ready`.
+ - [ ] Ensure `MatchControls` no longer owns model discovery/download messaging; gate match start on the per-model readiness exposed by `useBuiltInAI()` so both selected models report `Ready`.
 - [ ] If models are not ready, show inline status with download progress (e.g., "Downloading Gemini Nano: 45%") and a link to the Models page for full management UI.
 - [ ] Ensure model dropdowns reflect any newly added metadata (provider, variant, status chips) without reintroducing download controls.